MetOffice/CSET/docs/source/getting-started/run_full_cylc_workflow.rst

 .. note::

-    You will have to rerun the ``conda activate cset`` command whenever you use a new terminal.
+    You will need to rerun the ``conda activate cset`` command whenever you use a new terminal.

-Once that is done, CSET should be ready to use.
+Once that is completed, CSET should be ready to use.
 This can be verified by running a simple command.

 .. code-block:: bash